 - Finding looser alternatives such as a well fitting bra or medical compression shirt.

 - Ensuring your skin is completely dry before putting on a binder.

-- Using a non-irritating body powder or thin undershirt beneath the binder to help prevent skin irritation.
+- Using a thin undershirt beneath the binder to help prevent skin irritation.

 - Practicing regular stretching of the back, neck, shoulders and chest to alleviate binding discomfort.